 The selection of 12″ vs 16″ depends a lot on the piece being performed but some things to keep in mind are:

 The 16″ version was designed as an all-around drum that could be tuned high if you want it to cut more, or tuned lower to get more bass tone.
 Matt Kilmer usually plays it with a djembe or dumbek in front of him to hit a bass tone as needed.
 The drum has a solid tuning range from about D3-A3.
 It has all the punch of an open-back tar drum, but accessorized with shaker beads.
 The steel shot is captured between the REMO Weatherking playing head and the drum’s removable mesh back, which features a splash zone of highly responsive REMO Renaissance material.
 The mesh back can be removed to change or supplement the media.
 The drum is tuneable using Cooperman’s standard tuning system.

-The 12”, double-headed version is design more as a soloist’s drum, though it holds it own cutting through in a big mix .
+The 12” version shares the same general specification as the 16″ (above) but is design more as a soloist’s drum, though it holds it own cutting through in a big mix .
 A hefty load of steel shot powers-up our 12″ 99 Slapback tar drum with a wide range of possible effects.
 It has a tuning range from about G3-D4.
-Since it is double headed – REMO Weatherking for an articulate playing surface and REMO Cloth/Mylar for a dark splash surface – a center dot can be applied to further focus the pitch of the drum and lower the pitch further.